 Mailsmith 2.0.1 requires Mac OS X v10.1.5 or later (10.2.6 or later recommended).
 The Mailsmith 2.0.1 update is

-from Bare Bones Software’s Web site.
+available for download from Bare Bones Software’s Web site.
 A new license costs US$99 (crossgrades from other applications are available) and upgrades from Mailsmith 1.x cost $49.